MuhammadSulaiman001/submodule-workflow-example/README.md

-git add . # inside submodule directory git commit -m "submodule code edits are done" git push # the submodule remote repo is updated cd ../.. # back to the root folder git status # will tell you that the pointer of the submodule is updated git add . git commit -m "submodule code pushed 2 minutes ago"
+git add . # inside submodule directory git commit -m "submodule code edits are done" git push # the submodule remote repo is updated cd ../.. # back to the root directory git status # will tell you that the pointer of the submodule is updated git add . git commit -m "submodule code pushed 2 minutes ago"